cal-itp/benefits/docs/development/models-migrations.md

     [`benefits/core/migrations/0001_initial.py`][core-migrations]

-    [`benefits/core/migrations/0002_data.py`][data-migrations]

 Cal-ITP Benefits defines a number of [models][core-models] in the core application, used throughout the codebase to configure different parts of the UI and logic.

-The Cal-ITP Benefits database is a simple read-only Sqlite database, initialized from the [data migration](../configuration/data.md) files.
+The Cal-ITP Benefits database is a simple Sqlite database that mostly acts as a read-only configuration store.

-## Migrations

-The database is rebuilt from scratch each time the container starts.
-We maintain a few [migration][migrations] files that set up the schema and load initial data.

-These files always represent the current schema and data for the database and match the current structure of the model classes.
+Runtime configuration changes can be persisted via [Django's Admin interface](https://docs.djangoproject.com/en/5.0/ref/contrib/admin/).

 ## Updating models

-When models are updated, the migration should be updated as well.
+When models are updated, new migrations must be generated to reflect those changes into the configuration database.

-A simple helper script exists to regenerate the migration file based on the current state of models in the local directory:
+A simple helper script exists to generate migrations based on the current state of models in the local directory:

 [`bin/makemigrations.sh`][makemigrations]